wademauger/Richland-Jekyll/README.md

 - Done. (sort of)
 - You can watch your build run on [CircleCI here](https://circleci.com/gh/wadeanthony0100/Richland-Jekyll).
 If the build passes, you should be deployed.
 (But do check the live site to confirm your changes were applied)
 - If the build is rejected, it should tell you what was broken, and you should fix that and push again.
+- After deployment, CircleCI should run webdriver.io tests, and should they fail, the build should also fail and send out an email.

 ## Common Tasks